Designing learning in high dimensional oscillator networks with low dimensional read-out: Results

 The magenta and green curve enclose 3 domains: E,F,G (Fig.~\ref{fig:bifu_1d}).
 Given a fixed point of \eqref{eq:wipeout1d} with non-zero eigenvalues we can determine how the stability changes when considering \eqref{eq:test1d}.
 In E all fixed points of \eqref{eq:wipeout1d} become attracting for \eqref{eq:test1d}.
 In F saddle and attracting fixed points of \eqref{eq:wipeout1d} become attracting for \eqref{eq:test1d}, while repelling fixed points of \eqref{eq:wipeout1d} remain repelling for \eqref{eq:test1d}.
 In G all fixed points of \eqref{eq:wipeout1d} become repelling for \eqref{eq:test1d}.

 Finally, putting the training and testing results together we find that in the domain $(A \cup B \cup D) \cap (E \cup F)$ the prediction is successful (Fig.~\ref{fig:bifu_2d}).
-Notably in the region $B \cap F$ training successful but testing fails which is a phenomenon familiar to the full field of neural networks. \\
+Notably in the region $B \cap G$ training is successful but testing fails which is a phenomenon familiar to the full field of neural networks.
+Another region of note is $D \cap E$ in which a provable untrained attractor exists \cite{o2025confabulation}.\\

-Although we have performed a full analysis, we thought it still insightful to visualize the parameter dependent solutions numerically, \textbf{Movie I}.
+Although we have performed a full analysis, we thought it still insightful to visualize the parameter dependent solutions numerically, \textbf{Movie I, II}.
 We note that the biases are computed by $\tilde{\psi}_0 = \tilde{\psi}(T_{\rm train})-u(T_{\rm train})$ where the tildes indicate the numerically obtained values.
-Additionally, instead visualizing the states in $(\rho,\phi)$ we visualized the states in $\hat{z}:= \rho e^{i \phi}$.
+Additionally, instead of visualizing the states in $(\rho,\phi)$ we visualized the states in $\hat{z}:= \rho e^{i \phi}$.